-Columns 4-7 of Table 3 report the effects of genetic distance on differences in time preference, trust, collectivism and individualism.
-Correspondingly, we draw Fig A2 to the coefficients on genetic distance as well as 95% confidence intervals.
+Columns 3-6 of Table 3 report the effects of genetic distance on differences in time preference and social preference (trust and collectivism-individualism).
 We find that genetic distance has a positive and significant effect on differences in trust and collectivism-individualism.
-Genetic distance’s effect on time preference difference is positive but not significant.
-Although the estimated effect is attenuated since genetic distance is only imperfectly correlated with variation in causal variants, genetic distance has a strongly positive effect on difference in trust (with a point estimate of 0.05, which is statistically significant at the 1 percent level).
+Although the estimated effect is attenuated since genetic distance is only imperfectly correlated with variation in causal variants, genetic distance has a strongly positive effect on difference in trust and collectivism (statistically significant at the 1 percent level).
 One standard deviation in genetic distance between cities accounts for about 20% of a standard deviation of differences in trust and collectivism, which is economically large.
 We further compare the results with the previous literature: Cesarini et al. (2008) has found that genetic variation accounts for 10-32% of individual differences in the trust game with twin study design, which is similar with the estimated magnitude in our research.

+[Insert Table 3 here]

-The results suggest that genetic distance has a positive effect on the variation in most economic preferences of different dimensions, including risk preference, trust, collectivism and individualism.
+The results suggest that genetic distance has a positive effect on the variation in the three categories of representative and fundamental preferences, including risk preference, time preference and social preference.
 And the potential confounding factors are unlikely driving the results.

 4.3.
-Genetic distance and economic behavior differences
+Genetic distance and behavior differences

-After examining genetic distance’s effect on economic preference differences, we further test whether genetic distance affects variation in economic behaviors, including entrepreneurship, savings rate, alcoholism, neighborhood intimacy and donation.
-We choose theses five economic behaviors because they are highly related with the four fundamental economic preferences that we focus on in this paper according to the relevant literature.
+After examining genetic distance’s effect on preference differences, we further test whether genetic distance affects variation in behaviors, including entrepreneurship, savings rate, risk-taking behavior (alcoholism), cooperative behavior (neighborhood intimacy) and prosocial behavior (donation).
+We choose theses five behaviors because they are highly related with the three fundamental preferences that we focus on in this paper according to the relevant literature.

-The regression results are reported in Table 4.
+The regression results are reported in Table A1.
 All the regressions have controlled for the potential confounding factors.
-According to columns 1-3 in Table 4, we draw Fig A3 presenting the effects of genetic distance on differences in three types of behaviors including entrepreneurship, saving behavior and alcoholism.
+According to columns 1-3 in Table A1, we draw Fig 4 presenting the effects of genetic distance on differences in three types of behaviors including entrepreneurship, savings rate and alcoholism.
 The bars show the estimators of genetic distance’s effect while the error bars represent the 95% confidence interval.
 The results show that we obtain a similar pattern with the results on preference differences: genetic distance has a positive and significant effect on differences in entrepreneurship, savings rate and alcoholism.
 For instance, one standard deviation in genetic distance accounts for 9.95% of a standard deviation of differences in entrepreneurship.
 Compared with previous studies, the magnitude is lower than the estimated heritability for entrepreneurship in the twin study, which is about 40% (Nicolaou et al., 2008; Zhang et al., 2009).
 Spolaore and Wacziarg (2009) explored the relationship between genetic distance and income differences in the cross-country study and found that genetic distance accounts for 16.79% of one standard deviation of income differences.
-In making the comparisons, however, it is important to bear in mind that genetic distance is only imperfectly correlated with the differences in causal genes, so the estimator of genetic distance is a lower bound.
+However, the estimated magnitude of genetic distance’s effect in our research is a lower bound.

-[Insert Table 4 here]
+[Insert Figure 4 here]